numtide/system-manager/README.md

 ```

 > [!Note]
-> The first time you run system manager, it will update your path by adding an entry inthe /etc/profile.d folder.
-For such change to take effect, you need to log out and log back in.
-However, if you don't want to log out, you can simply source the file:
+> The first time you run system manager, it will update your path by adding an entry in the /etc/profile.d folder.
+For this change to take effect, you need to log out and then log back in.
+However, if you don't want to log out, you can source the file:
 > `source /etc/profile.d/system-manager-path.sh`

 Want to remove a package?
 Simply remove it or comment it out in the `default.nix` file, and run it again.
 For example, if you want to remove `bat`, simply update the `default.nix` to the following: